diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 You have to specify it using a comma following the first (and only) item so that Python can differentiate between a tuple and a pair of parentheses surrounding the object in an expression.

 ### Dictionary
-Note that you can use only immutable objects (like strings) for the keys of a dictionary but you can use either immutable or mutable objects for the values of the dictionary.
+Note that you can use only `immutable objects (like strings) for the keys of a dictionary` but you can use `either immutable or mutable objects for the values of the` Dictionary.

 The dictionaries that you will be using are instances/objects of the **dict** class.